goswamiumang108/Devanagari_Numerals_Recognition_System/README.md

 - **Processor:** The system requires at least an Intel Core i5 processor or an equivalent, with a clock speed of 2.0 GHz or higher.
 This level of processing power is necessary to handle the computationally intensive tasks involved in the recognition and classification of the Devanāgarī numerals.
 - **RAM:** A minimum of 8 GB of RAM is recommended for the smooth operation of the system.
 This amount of memory ensures that the system can efficiently load and process the large datasets required for training and running the machine learning models.
 - **Storage:** The system requires 25 GB of available disk space to accommodate the installation files, the training dataset, and any additional resources needed for the recognition process.
-- **Display:** A display with a resolution of 1080p or higher is recommended for optimal visualization and interaction with the system's interface.
+- **Display:** A display with a resolution of 1080p or higher is recommended for optimal visualisation and interaction with the system's interface.
 ### Software Requirements:
 - **Operating System:** The Devanāgarī Numerals Recognition System is designed to operate on at least Windows 10 or Windows 11 operating systems, or their equivalent.
 These modern operating systems provide the necessary software environment and libraries to support the system's functionality.
 - **Python:** The system requires Python version 3.12 or higher to be installed, as the codebase and supporting libraries are developed using this programming language.
 This version of Python ensures compatibility with the latest advancements in machine learning and image processing libraries.